Cat overpopulation can be reduced, and we can do it with your help!

 You'll have the most success if you gradually transition your cat indoors until their new way of life becomes second nature.
 Be prepared for a little lashing out against the new lifestyle — scratching at doors, clawing at windows, yowling, trying various escape tactics, and other feline performances.

 Start with baby steps, like always feeding your cat indoors.

 After meals, instead of letting them out immediately, keep them inside for gradually longer periods each day.

 Keep cats indoors during dawn and dusk hours and gradually increase the amount of indoor time around dawn and dusk.

 - For the feline escape artist that's forever bolting toward open doors, train or lure them away from the open door.
-Run practice trials where you leave the door ajar and squirt them with a water gun or rattle a jar of coins to startle them.
-Also try luring them the other way by tossing a treat in the opposite direction.
+Run practice trials where you leave the door ajar and rattle a jar of coins to startle them.
 The goal is not to punish the cat but to associate the door with something unpleasant.

 Make Indoor Life Fun!

 Cats have been domesticated for thousands of years but they still have wild behaviors deeply encoded in their DNA.
 Have fun with this by providing varied enrichment that honors your cat’s unique behavior.
 Ideas include: